tttstudios/react-native-paginatable/README.md

 const paginationStateManager = new PaginationStateManager('users', 'users');

 ```
-1. The first param `users` is the key that will be used to store list item in the redux store.
+1. The first param `users` is the key that will be used to store the item list in the Redux store.
-2. The second param `users` is the paginatable endpoint url.
-In this example, the full api endpoint is `http://localhost:3000/users`, and the `base url`, which is `http://localhost:3000`, is store in `.env` config file.
+2. The second param `users` is the paginatable endpoint URL.
+In this example, the full API endpoint is `http://localhost:3000/users`, and the `base url`, which is `http://localhost:3000`, it's stored in  the `.env` config file (used by `react-native-config`).

 #### Link Redux Store